google/blockly-samples/packages/dev/create/README.md

 # @blockly/create-package

-Creating a Blockly package based on a pre-existing template.
+A tool for creating a Blockly package based on a pre-existing template.

 ## Available templates
 - plugin